Netgate/pfsense-api/README.md

 An [OpenAPI schema](./pfapi_openapi.yml) is provided for language agnostic client implementations.
 The included generated definitions are for Python 3; other language support will be added in the future.

+The schema generated document can be viewed here: https://netgate.github.io/pfsense-api/

 ## Usage

 ### Python